 Cultural capability training and awareness of cultural protocolsis required with your Acquittal if your project engages Aboriginal and Torres Strait Islander artists/creatives.
 Cultural Capability Training evidence could be proof of obtaining local expert knowledge, self-driven research, workshop or a certificate of completion for a relevant training course.
 Cultural protocol evidence might include written confirmation of the cultural protocols followed eg letter of support when delivering the project, including a link to any source materials.

 Culturally and linguistically diverse people who were born, or whose parents were born in a non-English speaking country and from communities with diverse language, ethnic background, nationality, dress, traditions, food, societal structures, art, and religious characteristics.

 Demand can take the form of history of attendance/participation, confirmed interest from project or program partners, data from relevant research, letters of support, and financial investment at a local level.

 Eligible means that the applicant or project satisfies the conditions for funding.

-Funding Agreement is the agreement between Council and a successful applicant under this grant program and which contains terms and conditions relating to the grant of funding including any special conditions that may be applicable.
+Funding Agreement is the binding agreement between Council and a successful applicant under this grant program and which contains obligations relating to the grant of funding including any special conditions that may be applicable.